-In an effort to open new lines of communication with our parents, I have created a Parents = Partners Education Notes Newsletter.
-I hope you will find it informative and helpful in feeling connected to our schools and your child’s learning.
+I hope you will enjoy reading my Parents = Partners Education Notes Newsletter and will find it informative and helpful in feeling connected to our schools and your child’s learning.

 Dr. Laurie Heinz, Superintendent

 2018-19 School Year

 In the "back to school" edition of her Parents = Partners Education Notes newsletter, Dr. Heinz offers a preview of the year ahead as well as important safety reminders and tips to get the year off to a great start for all D64 families!

 At the August 27, 2018 Board of Education meeting, Dr. Heinz reported on the robust orientation program for the more than 30 new teachers who joined D64 this year, and reviewed the professional development opportunities for staff at back-to-back Institute Days prior to the opening of school.
 She reported that the arrival of more than 4,500 students beginning on August 20 at D64's eight buildings had gone smoothly, and credited the hard work and dedication of teachers and staff at all levels who prepared diligently to ensure schools were ready to open.
 Dr. Heinz said all D64 employees look forward to a positive year of learning and growth for every child!

 PHOTO - Dr. Heinz congratulated Emmy-award winner and keynote speaker Jack Gallagher ("A Different Kind of Cool" ), who shared his perspectives as a parent of a child with a disability at the Institute Day for all staff prior to the opening of school.

 2017-18 School Year